-Abhayraj is the narrator of this novel that tries its best to be objective; both the king’s outrageous personal expenses and the peoples’, especially the Bhils’, love for the king are given equal footage.
+Abhayraj is the narrator of this novel that tries his best to be objective; both the king’s outrageous personal expenses and the people’s, especially the Bhils’, love for the king are given equal footage.
 You see the romance of the princely life; the family treasure, partaking in continuing history, brocade turbans and colleges for princes, concubines and bastards, of colourful fanfare and tiger-hunts, of the people being able to talk about problems and grievances to someone visible and available.
 You also see how it was unfair to the likes of Charudutt and Kanakchand and to people in the bastis.

-The book tackles a lot – the caste system, the position of women in that long-ago world of pre-independence, of a young man finding his way outside the shadow of luxury, of war.
-It talks about an India that is rarely, if ever, discussed in mainstream discourse.
-Everyone reads about the freedom struggle, no one mentions or even thinks about such large populations who saw their way of life change without a moment’s notice, kings who actively encouraged the British occupancy of India to safeguard their own territories.
+The book tackles a lot – the caste system, the position of women in that long-ago world of pre-independence, of a young man finding his way outside the shadow of the luxury, of war.
+It talks about an India that is rarely if ever, discussed in mainstream discourse.
+Everyone reads about the freedom struggle, but no one mentions or even thinks about such large populations who saw their way of life change without a moment’s notice, kings who actively encouraged the British occupancy of India to safeguard their own territories.

 As fascinating as it is, this book is stuck, much like Abhayraj’s father, in time.
 And I mean this literally.
-No matter how fast you read, no matter how rich the language (that doesn’t italicise words of Indian-origin) and how well-etched the world of bygone times, each page turns slowly in your hand, like the dry leaf of a lazy afternoon in a time when life was calm, peaceful, stagnant and you find yourself hoping ‘to just be done with it’.
+No matter how fast you read, no matter how rich the language (that doesn’t italicise words of Indian origin) and how well-etched the world of bygone times, each page turns slowly in your hand, like the dry leaf of a lazy afternoon in a time when life was calm, peaceful, stagnant and you find yourself hoping ‘to just be done with it’.
 Much like how the Indian princes and kings felt about entering the Union.

-I read the book in a month, and around the time I saw Baahubali 2: The Conclusion, an Indian film, set in the medieval times, in Mahishmati, a fictitious kingdom and the good prince Amarendra Baahubali.
+I read the book in a month, and around that time I saw Baahubali 2: The Conclusion, an Indian film, set in medieval times, in Mahishmati, a fictitious kingdom and the good prince Amarendra Baahubali.
 It is a powerful film, featuring a demi-god hero that does no wrong.
 As such, the kingly fever was high.
 This book, then, became a reminder of how unfair monarchy can be, and how it is important to balance power where governance is concerned.

 But it leaves you with questions: is democracy that equaliser?
 Was it the right choice for a new and diverse nation like ours?